-- a. as noted in clause 3.4, maintaining a plan's registration is central to the purpose of the plan.
-Administrators have a fiduciary duty to administer their plan such that it remains registered under the ITA and PBA - b.
-A certification or statement described in clause 4.2 under the heading "Notice to FSRA Information and Evidence", can be made by a person who has sufficient relevant knowledge and has been authorized by the plan administrator to make such a certification or statement.
-This person may be an employee of the administrator or a service provider engaged by the administrator.
-The certification must include the name of the person signing and their role. - c.
-FSRA may request additional information from time-to-time and may take further steps to audit the use of sections 47(11) to (16) - d.
-A payment pursuant to section 47(15) is a payment to an employer.
-The payment may be used or directed as the employer chooses, subject to any applicable requirements (e.g., ITA requirements for income reporting and tax). - e.
-FSRA may acknowledge receipt of a notice provided pursuant to section 47(12), (14) or (16).
+- a.
+As noted in section 3.4, maintaining a plan's registration under the ITA is central to the purpose of the plan.
+Administrators have a fiduciary duty to administer their plan such that it remains registered under the ITA, while also remaining compliant with the PBA. - b.
+A certification or statement described in section 4.2, can be made by a person who has sufficient relevant knowledge and has been authorized by the plan administrator to make such a certification or statement.
+This person may be an employee of the administrator or of a service provider engaged by the administrator.
+The certification must include the name of the person signing and their role.

+- c.
+A letter from CRA confirming the items set out in section 4.2 is not required, but such a letter can be provided to FSRA as evidence of any or all of the items otherwise required to be certified and such items would then not need to be included in the certification. - d.
+FSRA may from time-to-time request additional information or additional evidence and may take further steps to audit the use of sections 47(11) to (16) of the General Regulation. - e.
+A payment pursuant to section 47(15) of the General Regulation is a payment to an employer.
+The payment may be used or directed as the employer chooses, subject to any applicable requirements (e.g., ITA requirements for income reporting and tax deductions and remittances, as well as any treatment agreed upon with a collective bargaining agent). - f.
+FSRA may acknowledge receipt of a notice provided pursuant to section 47(12), (14) or (16) of the General Regulation.
 FSRA's consent or approval of an exemption under those sections is not required if the administrator is acting in compliance with the PBA and regulations.
-Administrators are entitled to act upon an exemption after at least 60 days have passed since notice is given to FSRA.
-FSRA may, at any time, ask for additional information or request additional evidence. - f.
+Administrators are entitled to act upon an exemption after at least sixty (60) days have passed since notice is given to FSRA, assuming FSRA has not identified any concerns which have been communicated to the administrator. - g.
 There may be other ways, in certain situations, that administrators can address contributions that would otherwise make a plan's registration be revocable under the ITA.
-These include: - A pension plan that holds additional voluntary contributions as defined under the PBA, may, subject to plan terms, pay out those contributions at any time without notification to or approval by FSRA.
-In those situations, acting in accordance with

-- sections 47(13) and (14) is not necessary, although fiduciary standards would continue to call for advance notice to affected individuals. - Section 62.1[8] of the PBA provides a process by which certain errant payments or over-contributions made by an employer to a pension fund may be paid back to the employer.
+These include: - A pension plan that holds additional voluntary contributions (AVC's) as defined under the PBA,□ may, subject to plan terms, pay out those AVC's at any time without notification to or approval by FSRA.
+In those situations, acting in accordance with sections 47(13) and (14) is not necessary, although fiduciary obligations of the administrator would continue to call for advance notice to affected individuals. - Section 62.1[8] of the PBA provides a process by which certain errant payments or over-contributions made by an employer to a pension fund may be paid back to the employer.
 Under this section there is no requirement that the payment out of the pension fund be required to avoid the plan's registration from being revoked under the ITA.
 The section 62.1 process requires prior consent by FSRA.
 The facts and circumstances surrounding any given situation will dictate whether an administrator can proceed using section 62.1 or regulation sections 47(15) and (16).
 In some cases, both approaches may be available, and the administrator may choose.

-Effective date and future review
+5. Effective date and future review

-5.1 This Interpretation guidance became effective on (date following consultation) and will be reviewed no later than [date], 2027.
+This Interpretation guidance became effective on November 16, 2022, and will be reviewed no later than November 30, 2027.

-About this guidance
+6. About this guidance